liangzheng816/OfficeDocs-SharePoint/migration/how-to-use-the-sharepoint-migration-tool.md

 ## [**Step 2: Scan and assess a SharePoint site (site migration only)**](spmt-scan.md)

 > [!NOTE]
-> Currently, the **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.
+> Currently, the **SharePoint Migration Tool** isn't available for users of Office 365 operated by 21Vianet in China.